m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 ### Packet-level Fair Queuing

 This strategy emulates the bit-by-bit fair queueing by sending the packet which has the smallest finishing round number.
 At any round, the packet chosen to be sent out is garnered from the previous round of the algorithm.
 The packet which had been starved the most while sending out the previous packet from any queue, is chosen.
-Let’s consider the following example:
+Let's consider the following example:

 ![](https://assets.omscs.io/notes/0143.png)